 Take advantage of being outdoors to support social studies and science lessons and standards.
 Lessons can easily become place-based in the outdoor areas.

 - Learn the Indigenous history.
 No matter where you are in the United States, the land has history.
-Start with a land acknowledgement.
+Start with a land acknowledgment.
 Students are never too young to begin learning about Indigenous Peoples that have and currently live in that area.
 Guided walks and age-appropriate discussions in nature can help students start to understand the connection between place and history.

 - Examine the flora and fauna of your outdoor classroom.
 A combined first/second grade class in New England assigned each student a tree.
 They sketched the tree every week throughout September, October and November.
 What did they discover?
 Some trees changed dramatically and some trees stayed the same!